threefoldfoundation/info_sdk/src/3bot_sysadmin/admin_tools/3bot_settings.md

 ## Developers options

-These options are targeted to developers that want to alter the behavior of the 3Bot to allow easier development experience.
+These options are targeted to developers who want to alter the behavior of the 3Bot to allow an easier development experience.

 It contains 2 switches: